danielsampah99/iims-docs/src/app/docs/policies/motor/all-policies/new/page.md

 ---

+## Navigating to the Motor Policy Creation form
+1. Login to the Integrated Insurance Management System, Navigate to the **Policies** Section of the sidebar and from the list of risk classes:
+* Motor Policies
+* Fire Policies
+* Accident Policies
+* Engineering Policies
+* Bond Policies
+* Marine Policies
+* Oil & Gas Policies

+2. To underwrite a **Motor Policy**, click on the "New Motor Policy" button from the "Policies" section to access the __form__ grouped into sections of customer, intermediary agency, vehicle, sticker, policy details, and premium calculations.

 ## New Motor Policy Form Overview

 The New Motor Policy form is a comprehensive interface for creating vehicle insurance policies split into multiple frames for customer, vehicle, policy details, and premium calculations.